-First and foremost, no-shows are costly and they can make scheduling and operations difficult for clinics.
+First and foremost, no-shows are costly and make scheduling and operations difficult for clinics.
 How costly?
 The total cost of missed healthcare appointments in the US is estimated to be $150 billion!
 That’s a major hit to the patient revenue cycle.
-Plus, missed appointments take away opportunities for other patients to see the doctor.
-Overall, no-shows just throw of your practice’s flow.
+Plus, missed appointments take away opportunities for other patients to see a doctor.
+Overall, no-shows just throw of a practice’s flow.

 8 Ways to Reduce No-Shows

 1. Establish strong relationships with your patients

 Numerous studies and experts suggest that people who have better interactions with their providers miss fewer appointments.
 Here’s what that means - by recognizing your patient’s value as a person, your relationship strengthens and so does your patient’s loyalty to your practice.

 Have you considered sending out birthday cards to your patients on their birthdays?
 How about sending out a newsletter that includes healthcare tips and the upcoming events at your practice; have you considered doing that?
 Those are just a few things that you should consider doing to help your patients feel more valued.
 And if your patients feel valued, they will be less likely to just skip out on their appointments without calling.

 2. Update/confirm contact information when a patient makes an appointment